dojo/docs/dojox/app.rst

 dojox.app.view provides a view like dojox.mobile.View.
 It contains a template string which will be rendered with user defined template segments.
 A view should have no child view.

 dojox.app.bind
-dojox.app.bind used to query dojox.mvc widgets, get and set binding data for each widgets with  'ref' or data-dojo-props='ref: ***' tag. dojoType, data-dojo-type, ref and data-dojo-props are compatible in a view.
+dojox.app.bind used to query dojox.mvc widgets, get and set binding data for each widgets with  "ref" or data-dojo-props="ref: xxx" tag. dojoType, data-dojo-type, ref and data-dojo-props are compatible in a view.

 dojox.app.model
 dojox.app.model create statefulModel data source with JSON data or dojo data store.
 The data model can be binded to a dojox.mvc widget by dojox.app.bind.